 The third drill hole (DG-3), drilled to 285 meters, hit a well-mineralized zone at the top of the rhyolite at 130 meters and intersected 12.2 meters averaging 1.14 g/t gold, 9.0 g/t silver, and 968 ppm arsenic.
 Within this interval the best intercept was 3.4 g/t gold and 44.6 g/t silver over 1.7 meters.
 That suggests the altered rhyolite unit at shallow depth appears to be favorable target for the mineralized quartz veins.

-Activities during the period ended March 31, 2014
+Activities during the period ended June 30, 2014

-There is no exploration activites during the period.
+There are no exploration activities during the period.

 MANAGEMENT CHANGES